HappySeaFox/sail/README.md

 ### MacOS

-:warning: No SAIL `homebrew` package is available so far.
+:warning: No pre-packaged homebrew bottles are available so far.

 #### Tested environments